billerickson/Genesis-404-Page/readme.txt

 == Description ==

-Once installed, you can customize your 404 page's title and content in Genesis > 404 Page.
+Customizing the contents of the _Page Not Found_ page in any WordPress theme can be tricky, and usually involes editing the 404.php template file.
+The Genesis Framework already abstracts the default content of the page into a function, and this plugin can unhook that and replace it with your own custom title and content.

 Use [genesis-404-search] shortcode to add a search form to the page.

 If you'd like to dynamically list content (ex: most recent posts), I recommend you install the [Display Posts Shortcode](http://www.wordpress.org/extend/plugins/display-posts-shortcode/) and use it in the 404 page's content.

+== Installation ==

+1. Upload `genesis-404-page` to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Customize your 404 page's title and content in Genesis > 404 Page.

+== Screenshots ==

+1. Admin screen showing the fields for custom 404 Not Found page title and content.

 == Changelog ==